|PCC Will of Roger Butt of Crocker’s Cove, Carbonear. |

 *The legal designation of the title Mr., would not have applied to Joseph Butt at the probate time in January, 1701.
 Being under the legal age of 21 Years.

 Names Grand-daughter Elizabeth Daw.
 Was Elizabeth Daw possibly a daughter of the eldest son John Butt?
-Nicholas Daw may have had a son John Daw, as per the 1706 French list of Port de Grave.
+Nicholas Daw may have had a son John Daw, as per the 1706 list of inhabitant militia sent to Port de Grave.

 One may expect Butt family DNA to show in the Ship Cove, Port de Grave; Daw family.
 Comparison may be made of Butt and Dawe descendent family features?